February 14 is the day of lovers, Valentine's Day.

-The Valentine's Day has become increasingly popular in Europe in recent years.
-Historically, it is named for one of the Christian martyrs of that name.
-Bishop Valentine of Rome and Valentine of Terni are often linked to this holiday.
+Valentine's Day has become increasingly popular in recent years in our latitudes.
+Historically, it goes back to one or more Christian martyrs with this name.
+Bishop Valentin of Rome and Valentin von Terni are mentioned again and again.

-Valentine of Rome is reported to have married young couples despite the prevailing ban on Christian rites.
-He also gave them flowers from his garden.
-He was beheaded on the orders of the Emperor on February 14th, 269.
+Valentine of Rome is said to have married young couples in spite of prevailing prohibition against the Christian rite and to have given them flowers from his garden.
+He was beheaded by order of the Emperor on February 14, 269.

-Saint Valentine healed the crippled son of the rhetorician in Rome.
-He was then arrested, whipped and finally beheaded because he the Emperor's sacrifices to the gods.
+Valentine of Terni healed the crippled son of a rhetorician in Rome.
+He was then arrested, scourged, and finally beheaded for denying the sacrifice of God to the emperor.

-The custom of giving flowers on February 14th is still alive and well, but has been around for thousands of years.
+The custom of giving flowers on February 14 has been around for millennia.
 In ancient Rome, this day was dedicated to the goddess Juno, the patron saint of marriage and family.
-On this day, women were presented with flowers.
+On this day, women were given flowers.

 Valentine's Day is very popular especially in English-speaking countries, where it also has a long history.
-It all began with a poem by Geoffrey Chaucer, published 1383.
-Since the 15th century, couples in England gave each others little gifts.
-Then, in the Victorian era, lovers would send each other decorated cards.
+It all started with a poem by Geoffrey Chaucer, published in 1383.
+Since the 15th century, lots of Valentine's couples have been formed in England, but little attention was paid in the way we do today.
+In the Victorian era, lovers finally sent each other decorated cards.

-In some countries Valentine's Day is also forbidden.
-In Saudi Arabia, it is on the Prohibited List of Islamic law.
-The purchase of things that can be used as gifts for Valentine's Day was prohibited a few years ago.
-In Thailand the day is not prohibited per se, but since there is a legal ban on displays of affection in public, so it is not publicly celebrated.
+In some countries, however, it is also prohibited.
+It is on the banned list of Islamic law in Saudi Arabia.
+The purchase of things that are suitable as gifts for Valentine's Day is prohibited a few days before.
+In Thailand, the day itself is not prohibited.
+However, since there is a legal ban on the exchange of tenderness in public, it is at least not publicly celebrated.